-The Memorandum of Understanding (MOU) on the Conservation of Migratory Sharks is the first global instrument for the conservation of migratory species of sharks.
+The Memorandum of Understanding on the Conservation of Migratory Sharks (Sharks MOU) is the first global instrument for the conservation of migratory species of sharks and rays.

 At present time, it is estimated that one-quarter of chondrichthyan species are threatened worldwide (Dulvy et al. 2014).
 Sharks are under serious threat around the globe.
 In accordance with recent scientific studies (Worm et al. 2013) the number of sharks being killed every year ranges between 63 and 273 million individuals.